scaui0/vocabulary_trainer/README.md

    If it fails, try `python -m pip install -r requirements.txt` instead.
 8. To run the project, use `python QuizEnchanter.py`.
    If you need arguments, you can add it.
 For more information see [Command-Line Interface](#command-line-interface).
-9. Then you will be asked which quiz file dou want to run.
+9. Then you will be asked which quiz file you want to run.
 You can use one of these default quizzes:
    * `example.json`
    * `test.json`
    * `geography.json`